Stillbirth: Symptoms, diagnosis and prevention

 What is stillbirth?

-Stillbirth is the delivery, after the 24th week of pregnancy, of a baby who has died.
-The loss of a foetus before the 24th week of pregnancy is called a miscarriage.
+Stillbirth is when a baby is born dead after 24 weeks of pregnancy.
+The loss of a baby before the 24th week of pregnancy is called a miscarriage.

 What causes stillbirth?